timblakel/timblakel.github.io/changelogToDo/index.md

 - Read through intermediate and advanced JavaScript tutorials.
 - Read through a brief TypeScript tutorial.
 - Organized portfolio.
-- Utilized TypeScript, EaseJS, HTML, and CSS to create a site with an interactive bezier curve visual.
+- Utilized TypeScript, EaseJS, HTML, to create a site with an interactive bezier curve visual.

 ## To Do List
 - Add to bezier site HTML and CSS.
 Title, description, etc.